History of the Washington Commanders: 1972

-1973–1976

-Many had high hopes for the Redskins during the 1973 season, and by the end of the regular season, few were let down.
-The Redskins posted a 10–4 record, which made them tied with the Dallas Cowboys atop the NFC East.
+The Redskins posted a 10–4 record in 1973, which made them tied with the Dallas Cowboys atop the NFC East.
 However, Dallas won the division crown based on better point differential with a net 13 points, which forced the Redskins to play in the Divisional playoffs at Minnesota one week later, where Washington lost 27–20.

+1974–1978

 The 1974 season ended quite similarly to the 1973 season.
 The Redskins finished 10–4 and again, were forced to play in the Divisional playoffs.
 This time, they played against the Los Angeles Rams, and again fell short, 19–10.
 Then before the beginning of the next season, on May 1, 1975, Sonny Jurgensen retired from pro football after 18 seasons in the NFL, 11 of which were for the Redskins.

 When the 1975 season was over, the Redskins had an 8–6 record and did not make the playoffs for the first time since Allen's tenure began.
 The highlight of the year came during the season finale on December 21, 1975, against the Philadelphia Eagles, when Charley Taylor became the NFL's all-time receptions leader with his 634th career catch.

 The 1976 season started with the Redskins going 6–4, but won the final four games to finish at 10–4 and earned a playoff berth for the fifth time in six years under George Allen.
 However, on December 18, 1976, the Vikings beat the Redskins in the Divisional playoffs, 35–20.

-1977

 After his Redskins failed to make the playoffs despite posting a 9–5 record in 1977, Allen was fired and was replaced by new head coach Jack Pardee, a star linebacker under Allen in Los Angeles and Washington.
 In his first year, his team started 6–0 but then lost 8 of their last 10 games to finish 8–8, being the only team until the 2003 Minnesota Vikings to start 6–0 and miss the playoffs.

-Then, in the offseason, Redskins majority owner Jack Kent Cooke moved from Los Angeles to Virginia and took over the team's day-by-day operations from Edward Bennett Williams.
+Jack Kent Cooke ownership (1979–1999)

+Canadian-American businessman Jack Kent Cooke, who had owned minority shares in the team since 1961, purchased majority interest from Edward Bennett Williams in 1974.
+Due to NFL rules at the time disallowing controlling ownership in other leagues, he allowed Williams to operate the team until selling his other properties, the NBA's Los Angeles Lakers and the NHL's Los Angeles Kings, to Jerry Buss in May 1979.
+Cooke became the team's sole owner in 1985 after purchasing the remaining shares from Williams for around $9 million.